Remember when one donut was enough?

 So, my title…you are probably wondering what the hell I mean by that.
 When my grandma brought those long johns, one of them was enough.
 Life was simple then and it was enough.
 The metaphor.
 Remember when one donut was enough?
 Remember when life was simple and uncomplicated.
 That’s the point.
 That’s the rub.
 Remember when simple was enough?

 The older I got, the more I was influenced by people and things and food and coaches.
 Then one donut was never enough.
 I started using food for comfort.
 I started bingeing and purging.
 I wanted all the food, because that is what I could control.
 All the chaos in my life had no chance against all the food.
 It had no chance against my dirty little secret.
-It had no chance again me.
+It had no chance against me.
 Simple wasn’t enough then.
 I had to have things complicated.
 I thought I thrived off it.

 I didn’t.
 And you shouldn’t either.
 You are enough.
 Don’t over complicate the changes you want to make.
 Just have one donut.
 It’s enough.
 You are enough.
 Do simple.